 In order to improve your credit score quickly, you need to make sure that you aren’t acquiring any new unfavorable marks.
 That means it’s essential to pay all of your bills on time.
 Since 35% of your credit score is based on your credit history, take care of any late payments immediately…then stay current.
 If you’re new to building credit, don’t fall behind.
 Those negative marks can have a big impact on your score, and they take a while to fall off.

 If you’ve had an application for a credit card denied due to your credit score, chances are you applied for the wrong type of card.
-Try applying for a secured credit card or a student credit card instead.
+Try applying for a secured credit card instead.

 Credit Card Denied?
 Don’t Fret!